MKaratsioris/mate-social-app/README.md

 # Mate
-A social media app that gives to conscious isolation the pedastal.
+A social media app that gives the pedastal to conscious isolation.

 ## Demo
 - url: